Fix Your Vehicle's Exhaust Manifold Gasket Leak

 The gas passing through into the exhaust manifold is at very high temperatures.
-If the gasses escape directly into the engine bay, it can melt plastics, wires and other such vulnerable components in the engine bay which results in a burning smell.
+If the exhaust fumes escape directly into the engine compartment, it can melt plastics, wires and other such vulnerable components in the engine bay which results in a burning smell.
 This smell can find its way into the cabin as you drive along and can be accompanied by smoke.

 Now that we have established what the signs are that can enlighten us to a failing exhaust manifold, it is necessary to treat this problem and for that we must know how to fix it.
 This next section will walk you through the procedure of replacing the exhaust manifold gaskets.